Thigh Lift Thigh Lift

 HR Plastic - Surgery Thigh Lift Causes, Benefits, Risk

-Who is a good candidate?
+Who is a good candidate for thigh reduction surgery?

 If you are bothered by excess skin on your thighs that is sagging due to age-related changes or significant weight loss, then you’re a good candidate for a thigh lift.
 It’s important that you are in good health, near your ideal weight and have realistic expectations of the procedure.
 It is essential to be a non-smoker as smoking can slow down and even prevent healing.